xiao-netlytical/CodegenEnv/README.md

-AI-Driven Software Development: A Practical Approach
+AI-Driven Multi Agent Application Development: A Practical Approach

 To bridge the gap from AI assistant to AI software engineer, a half-step approach is adopted by integrating human engineering expertise with AI-driven code generation in a no-code development process.